The integration examination and other examinations

 Integration in the Netherlands: the integration exam

 Most people who have an integration requirement in the Netherlands meet this requirement by taking the integration exam.
-This is an exam consisting of 6 sections.
-If you had an integration requirement before 1 January 2015, other rules apply.
-Then your exam consists of 5 sections.
-In both cases, you must pass all the sections.
-You can take the examinations for the different sections at separate times, or you can choose to take multiple parts in one day.
+This is an exam consisting of 7 components.
+If you were subject to the integration requirement before 1 October 2017, different rules apply.
+Then your exam consists of fewer components.
+The number of components of your integration exam depends on the date on which you were subject to integration.
+In all cases, you must pass all the components.
+You can take the different exam components at separate times, or you can choose to take multiple components in one day.

 - Reading: at the A2 level